herichovadajana/herichovadajana.github.io/_posts/2022-06-05-4clojure-solutions.md

 My solutions for 4clojure exercises.

-List is not complete yet, because I am still working on it.
+List is not complete yet, because I'm still working on it.

 # 4clojure solutions